ccoenraets/salesforce-developer-workshop/Creating-Triggers.md

   ![](images/doublebooking.jpg)

   > RejectDoubleBooking is not sufficient to entirely prevent the double booking of speakers.
-For example, the user could change the date and time of a session in a way that creates a double booking for a speaker assigned to that session.
+For example, the user could change the date and time of a session after the facts in a way that creates a double booking for a speaker assigned to that session.
 You could create an additional trigger to take care of that situation.